St Edward's College, Malta

-St Edward's College, Malta is a Maltese private boys' independent school, with optional boarding, in Cottonera.
+St Edward's College, Malta is a Maltese private co-educational independent school, with optional boarding, in Cottonera.

 Its enrollment is just under 700 pupils of 5–18 years of age.
 It was founded in 1929 by Baroness Strickland, Countess della Catena, who gave a private donation to establish it.
 It was built on the grounds of what was once a Knights of Malta fort; the rear end of the school is still surrounded by the fort's bastion walls.
 The school was modelled on the ideas and ideals of British public schools, initially to educate the boys of the Maltese aristocracy and the boys of Malta-based British military officers.